 President Scott D. Miller

-Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book The Entrepreneurial College President as one of 17 most entrepreneurial presidents in American higher education.
-He was recently listed on "The Power List," an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.
+Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book “The Entrepreneurial College President” as one of 17 most entrepreneurial presidents in American higher education.
+He is regularly listed on "The Power List," an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.

-Previously, Dr. Miller served as President at Bethany College in West Virginia (2007-15), Wesley College in Delaware (1997-2007) and Lincoln Memorial University in Tennessee (1991-97).
+Previously, Dr. Miller served as president at Bethany College in West Virginia (2007-15), Wesley College in Delaware (1997-2007), and Lincoln Memorial University in Tennessee (1991-97).
 At LMU, he was just 31 years old at the time of appointment, the youngest college president in the nation.

 He is the quintessential modern successful president—innovative, adept at resource acquisition and creative excellence focused on the major challenges of our time, top leader in the business community, and noted academic researcher and author.
 Dr. Miller brings to Virginia Wesleyan a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, research, leadership, service, student-faculty engagement, environment, and lifelong learning.